LedgerHQ/app-streaming/README.md

 ## Limitations

 - overhead (especially for BLE?)
-- a companion (Ledger Live Desktop / Mobile is always required)
+- a companion  is always required (Ledger Live Desktop / Mobile)

 ## TODO